 Aptamers are RNA or DNA oligonucleotides (or peptides) that, through their 3-dimensional structures, bind to target molecules with a high level of precision.
 They are often identified using a technique such as SELEX (Systematic Evolution of Ligands by EXponential enrichment), where oligos with increased affinity and specificity to the target molecules are isolated from the sequence pool after several rounds of selection.

 These molecules can serve as a substitute for antibodies used to identify a specific target.
 They have similar affinities as antibodies for their targets and provide several advantages, including greater stability, easier large-scale production, low immunogenicity, and the ability to target molecules with low antigenicity.
-Like antibodies, aptamers have a broad range of applications, serving as drugs, diagnostic and therapeutic tools, analytic reagents, and bio-imaging molecules.
-The sequences are often modified to enhance stability during in vitro
+Like antibodies, aptamers have a broad range of research applications.
+The sequences are often modified to enhance stability during in vitro and in vivo use.

 *RUO—For research use only.
 Not for use in diagnostic procedures.
 Unless otherwise agreed to in writing, IDT does not intend for these products to be used in clinical applications and does not warrant their fitness or suitability for any clinical diagnostic use.
 Purchaser is solely responsible for all decisions regarding the use of these products and any associated regulatory or legal obligations.